Sunday 21 Nov 1993

 "I wonder if that makes your mum a bitch."

-James blinked and his hand flew to his wand without him noticing.
+James blinked and his hands curled into fists unconsciously.
 He was certain he heard that wrong.
 "What did you say?"

 A self-satisfied smile grew on Malfoy's face.
-He looked at his fellows and revelled their approval.
+He looked at his fellows and reveled in their approval.
 Then he opened his mouth again.

 "I said, I wonder if you can talk to dogs because your mother is a bitch.
 Thus making you a son of a bitch, and that little sister of yours is a bitch too I su-" Malfoys head snapped to the right and something small and white came flying out.